raffomania/knakk/README.md

 - Implement a landscape layout: Use Godot's UI features to make the controls automatically resize and reflow depending on different window aspect ratios.
 - Implement a highscore system: Use the filesystem abstraction to save, load and show highscores of previous games.

+## FAQ

+### Why Is the Release Keystore Checked into the Repo?

+This repository uses [git-crypt](https://github.com/AGWA/git-crypt) to encrypt both the keystore and the `export_presets.cfg` file.
+This way, the file contents remain private.
+**Do not add your release keystore or export_presets.cfg file to your git repository** without encrypting or adding them to your .gitignore!

 ## License

 Where not specified otherwise, this project is licensed under the terms of the [MIT License](MIT.txt).